Testing your changes

 Install poetry

-Using a virtual enviornment install poetry and install krkn-lib requirmenets
+Using a virtual environment install poetry and install krkn-lib requirmenets

 $ pip install poetry